meilisearch/documentation/learn/advanced/filtering_and_faceted_search.md

 ### `EXISTS`

 The `EXISTS` operator checks for the existence of a field.
-Fields with empty or `null` values still count as existing.
+Fields with empty or `null` values count as existing.

 The following expression returns all documents that contain the `release_date` field, even if it is empty or `null`: